vbotka/ansible-freebsd-dns/README.md

 ansible-playbook ~/.ansible/playbooks/freebsd-dns.yml
 ```

-8) Sign and test the zones as described in [Authoritative DNS Server Configuration](http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/network-dns.html#dns-dnssec-auth).
+8) Sign the zones and test the server as described in [Authoritative DNS Server Configuration](http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/network-dns.html#dns-dnssec-auth).
 The zones can be signed when the DNSSEC keys are included in the zone files.

 Sign the zone